 'Here.
 Give these to her.
 Master Elliot does not allow her to eat treats but I manage to sneak some into my pocket.
-No one must know' she warned me as I nodded.
+No one must know she warned me as I nodded.
 I hid them in my pocket and knocked at the door.
 The door opened and Lizzy stood in front of me.
 Her face glowed with joy as she smiled at me.
 Colourless lip balm coated her lips and black eyeliner highlighted her eyes.
 Dark bags under her eyes were hidden under the concealer and traces of compact powder were visible on her sunken cheeks.

 'Lizzy I'm not done' said a voice from within the room.
 A girl sat beside the dressing table.
-Her golden curls pulled into a high pony tail.
+Her golden curls pulled into a high ponytail.
 She had a puff in the left hand and compact powder in the other.
 I recognized her by her childish voice.

 'Hello Inessa' I greeted her in a stern voice, almost as if I was indicating her to leave but she remained seated.
 Inessa was Daria's daughter and Lizzy's only friend.

 'Lizzy you forgot to wear an earring!'
 Inessa pointed at her barren left ear.
 They both burst into a laugh.
 I had never seen her laugh like that.
-It made me feel better that Lizzy was under the care of Daria.
+It made me feel better than Lizzy was under the care of Daria.
 At least this way she wouldn't feel lonely.
 She picked up the other earring from the table and tried to wear it but she kept dropping it.

-'Let me help you' Inessa suggested.
+'Let me help you Inessa suggested.
 Lizzy surrendered the earring to her as she worked on fixing her face.

 'Now you are ready to go' Inessa sprayed the hairspray on her freshly curled hair.
 Lizzy looked unrecognisable.
 She no more looked like the feeble creäture I met before.
-Her thin body looked healthier in the new dress and the make up gave her cheeks a fuller appearance.
+Her thin body looked healthier in the new dress and the make-up gave her cheeks a fuller appearance.
 Her hair looked dense and bouncy as they grazed her behind her knees.
 A rose coiled out of a few locks of her hair sat on the crown of her head.
 A shade of light pink tainted her cheeks, enhancing her face every time she blushed.

 'How do I look?'
 Lizzy asked me as she twirled in her dress.